langerprakhar/Frog_Species_Identification/README.md

 Instructions for Running the Code

-Place your frog images in the frog_images_per_head folder, organized by species.
+Place your frog images in the frog_images_per_head folder, organized by species

-Ensure the Excel file CpiFinal.xlsx with species information is in the working directory.
+Ensure the Excel file CpiFinal.xlsx with species information is in the working directory

-Load the pretrained model frog_species_classifier1.keras.
+Load the pretrained model frog_species_classifier1.keras

 Run the main script:

 python frog_species_identifier.py

-Provide the image filename and feature descriptions when prompted.
+Provide the image filename and feature descriptions when prompted

-The program displays the matched frog species image and detailed information.
+The program displays the matched frog species image and detailed information

-Evaluation Metrics and Results
+**Evaluation Metrics and Results**

 Accuracy: High accuracy achieved with MobileNetV2 on augmented dataset